-Elizabeth joined the Service Learning program in Fall 2013 working alongside El Sausal Middle School as a community based service learning student leader.
-Although Elizabeth just started the Student Leadership Program, she’s worked closely with the AVID program in El Sausal Middle School since 2011.
-Elizabeth has a strong passion with her community helping first generation students aim for higher education, as well as exposing students to the East Side community and changing misentrepretation.
+Elizabeth is majoring in Psychology, with a minor in Service Learning Leadership.
+She joined the Service Learning program in Fall 2013 working with El Sausal Middle School as a community based Service Learning Student Leader.
+Elizabeth has worked closely with the AVID program in El Sausal Middle School since 2011.
+Elizabeth has a strong passion for her community, helping first generation students aim for higher education, exposing CSUMB students to the Salinas East Side community, and challenging stereotypes and misinformation.

-Tyler is the is the Service Learning Student Leader for the Chinatown Community Learning Center in Salinas.
-Tyler is also an HCOM major with a concentration in Creative Writing and Social Action and a minor in Service Learning.
+Tyler is the Service Learning Student Leader for the Chinatown Community Learning Center in Salinas.
+Tyler is a Human Communication major with a concentration in Creative Writing and Social Action and a minor in Service Learning Leadership.
 With any luck (and maybe some Spanish tutoring) he'll be graduating in the Spring.
-This is Tyler's first year as a Service Learning Student Leader, but he has been in the Chinatown community for almost 2 years.
+This is Tyler's first year as a Service Learning Student Leader, but he has been in the Chinatown community for almost two years.
 Tyler started at Dorothy's Place as a service learner teaching Creative Writing classes.
 The following semester, he moved the Creative Writing class to the Learning Center as a volunteer and started enlisting the help of other Service Learning students to teach classes.
 Tyler's hope for service learners in the Chinatown community is that they are able to establish sincere relationships with people from the community so that both the students and the folks they serve can learn, grow and be changed by the experience.
-In the future, Tyler hopes to obtain a Ph.D and return to the CSU system as a professor while he continues to work in under-served areas such as Chinatown.
+In the future, Tyler hopes to obtain a Ph.D. and return to the CSU system as a professor while he continues to work in under-served areas such as Chinatown.

-Brigette Johnson is currently in her Senior year here at California State University, Monterey Bay.
-She is majoring in Psychology.
+Brigette is currently in her senior year and is majoring in Psychology.
 She is originally from Long Beach, California and chose to attend CSUMB based on the small class sizes and location.
+She completed her service learning at The Village Project two years ago and was inspired to go back and continue working with them.
 This year is her second year as a Service Learning Student Leader.
-Last year, she had a hybrid position which allowed her to be in the classroom and at a community site.
-She worked with Professor Deb Busman’s HCOM 307 Social Impact and Mass Media Service Learning class as a co-facilitator and with the site, The Village Project.
-She completed her service learning at The Village Project two years ago and was inspired to go back and continue working with them.
-This year, she is classroom based with Dr. Pam Motoike in her SL200 Education Equity Class.
-Bridgette has a strong passion for social justice and equality along with working with youth.
-Brigette is hoping to go to grad school and pursue a career in Marriage and Family Counseling.
+Last year, she worked with Professor Deb Busman’s HCOM 307S Social Impact and Mass Media Service Learning class as a co-facilitator and with The Village Project.
+This year, she is co-facilitating with Dr. Pamela Motoike in the SL200S Educational Equity Class.
+Brigette has a strong passion for social justice and equality as well as working with youth.
+Brigette is hoping to go to graduate school and pursue a career in Marriage and Family Counseling.
 She would also like to work with foster youth and "at risk" teens.

-Angel Morris is a Business Administration major with a minor in Service Learning Leadership.
-Angel is currently a junior here at CSUMB and is expected to graduate spring 2016.
-She joined the SL2 program fall semester of 2013 and has loved it ever since.
-Angel works in the Service Learning Institute alongside Andrea Monroe.
-Angel creates collaborations with other clubs on campus such as the Catalyst Center.
-This semester, Angel wants to create a space where students with out an SL student leader at their site can access opportunities for reflection.
-She also wants to create events that benefit students in the choosing and signing up for sites process.
-She was a SL student once so she knows how tough that process can be!
-Angel loves business.
-So in the future, she will eventually want to manage a corporation, and use her social justice background to implement corporate social responsibility by seeking to have the corporation be a support system for the community.
+Angel is a Business Administration major with a minor in Service Learning Leadership.
+Angel is currently a junior and is expected to graduate in Spring 2016.
+She joined the Service Learning Student Leadership program in the Fall semester of 2013 and has loved it ever since.
+Angel works in the Service Learning Institute and creates collaborations with other organizations on campus such as the Catalyst Center.
+This semester, Angel wants to create a space where students without a Service Learning Student Leader at their site can access opportunities for reflection.
+She also wants to create events that benefit students in choosing and signing up for sites.
+She was a service learning student once so she knows how tough that process can be!
+Angel loves business, and wants to eventually manage a corporation.
+She plans to use her social justice background to implement corporate social responsibility by seeking to help corporations become a support system for the community.

-he now works with Rina Benmayor.
-It is his goal to help make the connections between the fields of oral storytelling, language, and social justice work, and make these devices and knowledge available to his service learners.
-After graduating, David plans to continue his social justice work by establishing programs that provide free American Sign Language workshops and courses to marginalized and under-resourced communities, and to communities that do not speak English as a primary language, bridging the gaps between the Deaf cultural community (in which he grew up) and other cultural and ethnic communities.
-He, too, hopes to participate in language revitalization and decolonization efforts, as well as immigration activism and social justice focused creative literature.
+David is in the process of receiving a degree in Human Communication with a concentration in Creative Writing and Social Action, and minors in Service Learning Leadership, Spanish, and Visual and Public Art.
+He is expected to graduate in the Spring semester of 2015.
+He first joined the Service Learning Student Leadership program in 2012 as a sophomore, and was involved, side by side with Dr. Pamela Motoike, in a Building Healthy Communities course available to incoming freshmen.
+After leaving briefly to study abroad in Chile, David returned to the program as a course-based student leader in Dr. Rina Benmayor’s Service Learning Oral Histories and Community Memory course.
+It is his goal to make connections between the fields of oral storytelling, language, and social justice work, and to make these devices and this knowledge available to his service learners.
+After graduating, David plans to continue his social justice work by establishing programs that provide free American Sign Language workshops and courses to marginalized and under-resourced communities, and to communities that do not speak English as a primary language.
+He hopes to bridge the gaps between the Deaf cultural community (in which he grew up) and other cultural and ethnic communities.
+David also hopes to participate in language revitalization and decolonization efforts, as well as immigration activism, and social justice-focused creative literature.